Event Ticketing Addon

 The Event Ticketing addon for Sugar Calendar offers a variety of settings to help you customize and manage your ticket sales efficiently.
 These settings allow you to configure email notifications and other key aspects of your event ticketing system.

-To access these settings, go to Sugar Calendar » Settings and click on the Tickets tab.
+To access these settings, go to Sugar Calendar » Settings and click on the Payments tab.

 Open ticket settings